 The third project is the Ocean Health Index, a country-by-country evaluation of all aspects of ocean impacts on the national economy, the result of a multi-year research effort to gather such information according to consistent parameters and metrics that provides an annual “health quotient” number that can be compared with other nations and shift annually as information improves and circumstances change.
 It is a fascinating endeavor and well worth your interest.

-The fourth effort, just completed, is The Atlas of Ocean Wealth, published in 2016 by The Nature Conservancy, a private, international conservation organization.
+The fourth effort is the Atlas of Ocean Wealth, published in 2016 by The Nature Conservancy, a private, international conservation organization.
 This report contains a concentrated survey of natural elements that contribute to the well being of civil society, be they marine-protected areas, fishing practices, certain species protections, and the impact of constructive (and destructive) human behavior.
 What is especially important about this project is its emphasis on “ecosystem services analysis,” that is, an inclusive calculation of the financial implication of the preservation or loss of a particular aspect of the marine world and its correlative economic consequence.

 This is a radical new tool for understanding the true value of what Nature provides us in previously unrecognized ways.
 For example, take coastal mangrove swamps or dune-protected beaches that act as a natural barrier to storm surge.
 How do you measure or balance in economic terms the profit or loss should these be eroded or filled for waterfront development?
 When such storms occur we are familiar with the astonishing estimates of resultant costs — in human life, property loss, insurance pay-outs, rebuilding costs, lawsuits and conflict resolution, and the implicit certainty that these expenses will happen again and again as a result of not preserving the natural protection inherent within as a measurable service.
 Such calculation can produce very interesting alternative argument for certain actions, and are particularly helpful in the analysis in advance of any planned action that would intrude upon environmental resources.
 The Nature Conservancy is to be congratulated for its investment in this approach when applied to its own actions and those of every other ocean-related proposal still to come.